Tusko/ACF-Field-Name-Copier/README.md

 ## Installation

-+ Upload 'acf-cpt-options-pages' to the `/wp-content/plugins/` directory.
++ Upload 'acf-copier' to the `/wp-content/plugins/` directory.
 + Activate the plugin through the`Plugins` menu in WordPress.

 ## License